Bee Card (Manchester): Use

 People in Greater Manchester with existing concessionary travel passes were invited to test the scheme.
-Now, all concessionary pass holders are asked to start touching in and out when traveling using Metrolink.
-Season ticket holders were the first to be offered their own 'my get me there' card, and now all others can sign up for a card.
-Customers can use contactless credit/debit card with readers for simple journeys on Get Me There.
-However, they will not be able to store season tickets or take advantage of automatic cheapest fare functionality available to smart card users.
+Now, all concessionary pass holders are asked to use their Bee Cards when traveling using Metrolink.
+Season ticket holders were the first to be offered their own 'My Get Me There' card, and now others can sign up for a card.
+Customers can still use contactless credit or debit cards for simple journeys on Get Me There.
+However, they will not be able to store season tickets or take advantage of the automatic cheapest fare functionality that is available to smart card users.

 The name get me there was revealed on 17 June 2013, with the scheme's dedicated travel card named "my get me there".

 Timescale

 GMT was planned to be introduced on Metrolink services in 2014, Greater Manchester bus services in 2015, and was hoped to be introduced on National Rail services across Greater Manchester in 2017, when the new Northern rail franchise was confirmed.
 However, the scheme's introduction on Metrolink stalled after the first stage, as it became clear that Atos, who were contracted to deliver and operate the scheme, would not be able to manage the rollout on to trams.
 The contract was cancelled in August 2015, with significant contractual payments made to TfGM.
 Plans for introducing mobile phone-based ticketing on trams before the end of the year were announced in September 2015 along with continuing rollout of the GMT card on buses via System One, the Northern and TransPennine Express rail franchises remain contractually obliged to roll out smart card use on trains as part of their franchise requirements and the northern PTEs as Rail North are doing preparatory work on a region wide smartcard.
 In 2023, get me there officially rebranded to "Bee Card" after the rollout of Bee Network, offering the same services under a new name with a new website interface.